phelipetls/blog/content/posts/automating-svg-to-jsx-conversion-with-svgr/index.md

 hoc way, but rather use a library with all the icons ready, which unfortunately nobody at work bothered to make.

-But if I'm the doing it, I'd probably use svgr since I could then update an arbitrary number of files by changing just a template and running a cli program, which isn't bad.
+But svgr seems like a good idea for maintaining an icons library, since I could then update an arbitrary number of files by changing just a template and running a cli program, which isn't bad.